-ISD #270 will receive sealed bids for the Hopkins High School Synthetic Turf Rehabilitation project until 1:00 PM, December 7, 2021, at 1001 Highway 7, Hopkins , MN 55305.
-The bids will be publicly opened and read aloud.
+ISD #270 will receive sealed bids for the Glen Lake Elementary School Parking Lot Improvements project until 1:00 PM, April 13, 2023, at 1001 Highway 7, Hopkins , MN 55305.
+The bids will be publicly opened and read aloud

 Legal notices of Hopkins Public Schools include official meeting notices, bids, and requests for proposal.
 Hopkins Public Schools also has a number of official notices for parents and residents.

 Find both legal notices and official notices on this page.

 Notice is hereby given that proposals will be received by ISD 270 Hopkins Public Schools until 1:30 p.m.
 CST on Thursday March 30, 2023 for the purchase of school food.
 This is a request for proposal and not a sealed public bid.